Real Estate Taxation – 11 hrs. CPE

 After reading Chapter 6, participants will be able to:

-1. Identify basic type of income and the “buckets” of income and loss under §469 that can control what a taxpayer can deduct against other income.
+1. Identify the basic types of income and the “buckets” of income and loss under §469 that can control what a taxpayer can deduct against other income.

 2. Recognize the suspension of disallowed losses and how it relates to passive losses, and specify the special rules for types of transfers that are not deemed to be fully taxable dispositions.